Loading a bootloader with DFU¶

 What is DFU¶

-DFU is the “Direct Firmware Update” mode for some microcontrollers, most notably the STM32F4 series.
+DFU is the “Direct Firmware Update” mode for some microcontrollers, most notably the STM32Fx series.
 It allows you to load a firmware (including a bootloader) over USB using widely available DFU utilities.

 Accessing DFU Mode¶

-You access it by pulling the “boot0” pin high on the processor when it is powered on.
+On these autopilots DFU mode is entered by pulling the “boot0” pin high on the processor when it is powered on.
 On a Pixhawk1 this is done by pulling the “FMU-BOOT” pad on the top surface of the Pixhawk1 high.
 The FMU-BOOT pad is located between the buzzer and DSM/Spkt connectors on the Pixhawk1.
+On a 3DR Pixhawk FMU-BOOT is located between the switch and Telem2.
 You should pull it up to 3.3V, but in a pinch it does work to pull it up to 5V if you don’t have 3.3V handy.
+The 3.3V supply on the switch is suitable for this.

 When the pin is pulled up apply power to the board (eg. plug in the USB connector) and the board should boot into DFU mode.